 The Agency established a \$14,500 reserve for a tentative settlement of a class action lawsuit that was approved by the board of directors and is still subject to approval by the Court.
 In 2015, a class of drivers filed a complaint alleging that the Agency, along with other California toll operators, violated due process and assessed excessive fines during the toll collection process.
 In 2016, the plaintiffs amended their complaint to include a claim alleging that the California toll operators violated California Streets and Highways Code 31490 by transmitting drivers' personal information for purposes of toll collection and enforcement, interoperability and communications with customers.
-In 2018, the Court certified a limited class relating to the alleged violation of California Streets and Highways Code 31490, but has not yet ruled on liability.
+In 2018, the Court certified a limited class relating to the alleged violation of California Streets and Highways Code 31490, and found that the Agency's penalties did not violate the excessive fines clause in the State or Federal Constitution.
+In January 2020, the Court confirmed that the majority of the Agency's enforcement related practices did not violate California Streets and Highways Code 31490.
 The settlement will eliminate the costs of ongoing litigation, minimize the Agency's risk profile, and help protect the Agency against future potential claims.
 The Agency is a defendant in various other legal actions.
 Management believes that the ultimate resolution of these actions will not have a significant effect on the Agency's financial position or results of operations.